expo/expo/guides/Developing the Client.md

 Please ask us on the [forums](https://forums.expo.io/) if you get stuck.

+## External Contributions

+Please check with us before putting work into a Pull Request!
+We don't yet have a good guide available that covers the nuances of how to work with the Expo client and the types of PRs that we accept so you will want a direct line of communication with someone on the team to ask us questions.
+The best place to talk to us is either on Slack at https://slack.expo.io or the forums at https://forums.expo.io.

 **Disclaimers:**

 If you want to build a standalone app that has a custom icon and name, see [our documentation here](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/).
 You're in the wrong place and you shouldn't need to build the Expo clients from source.